Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

-In general, the current density and the electric field are position-dependent in the sheets.
-However, because we are ignoring fringing effects and because the thickness of each sheet is set to be much less than the skin depth at frequency $\nu_{\rm DM}^{0}$, the current density and the electric field are considered to be uniform in each sheet.
-We may then turn the volumetric current density into an effective surface current density $\vec{K}_{r,c}(t)$.
-Setting all sheets to have a common thickness $h$, we find
+In general, the current density and the electric field are position-dependent in a sheet.
+However, because of assumptions on dimensions which enable us to ignore fringing effects, the current density and the electric field are approximately uniform in each sheet.
+We may turn the volumetric current density into an effective surface current density $\vec{K}_{r,c}(t)$, so that, from eqs. (\ref{eq:Z_sheet}), (\ref{eq:Z_cavity}), and (\ref{eq:OhmsBulk}),